fkyprianou/deved-platform/content/blog/en/secure-your-inbound-media-files-with-the-vonage-messages-api.md

 ![Vonage Dashboard Messages Application Enhanced Inbound Media Toggle](/content/blog/secure-your-inbound-media-files-with-the-vonage-messages-api/enhanced-inbound-media-toggle.png "Vonage Dashboard Messages Application Enhanced Inbound Media Toggle")

-With the feature enabled, inbound message webhooks will still contain a URL to access the media, but now the GET request to access the media must contain an Authorization header with a scheme of Bearer and the credentials being a [JSON Web Token](https://developer.vonage.com/en/getting-started/concepts/authentication#json-web-tokens) (JWT).
+With the feature enabled, inbound message webhooks will still contain a URL to access the media.
+Still, now the GET request to access the media must include an Authorization header with a scheme of Bearer and the credentials being a [JSON Web Token](https://developer.vonage.com/en/getting-started/concepts/authentication#json-web-tokens) (JWT).
 The JWT must be generated using the Application ID and Private Key from the Vonage Application where you set the Inbound webhook URL.
 For example:

 ```
 GET /v3/media/1b456509-974c-458b-aafa-45fc48a4d976